 Private (22, 11€, April to October) Albergue Orión, left off the Camino (or on it, depending which yellow arrows you follow).
 Kitchen, laundry facilities.
 Korean-themed evening meal.
 Tel 649 481 609 Open 13:00

-Private hostel (30, 6€, April to October) Camino de Santiago, in a camping site on the left on the Camino.
+Private (30, 6€, April to October) Camino de Santiago, in a camping site on the left on the Camino.
 Laundry facilities.
-Their café / restaurant.
+Café / restaurant.
 Evening meal, reported good.
 Breakfast.
-Website www.campingcamino.com Tel 947 377 255 Book here!
+Website www.campingcamino.com Tel 947 377 255

-Private hostel (28, 10€, Easter to October) Albergue Ultreia, on the right on the Camino.
+Private (28, 10€, Easter to October) Albergue Ultreia, on the right on the Camino.
 Laundry facilities.
 Evening meal.
 Breakfast.
 In a nicely renovated old building.
-Tasting of their home-produced alcohol.
+Home-produced alcohol.
 Good reports.
 Tel 947 378 640 Open 13:00

 Shop, bakery and bank around Plaza Mayor.
 Another shop (better) further along the Camino.
 Several cafés do Pilgrim Menus.
-Also pharmacy and several banks near Guardia Civil.
+Also supermarket, pharmacy and several banks near Guardia Civil, a few minutes walk south from the Plaza Mayor.
 Café La Taberna on the right before Plaza Mayor does an excellent pilgrim menu and has old photos of Camino celebrities.
 Fiestas, around the feast day of St John the Baptist 24 June with several days and nights of music, dancing, processions, etc. El Ajo during July weekends, festival themed around the garlic harvest.
 Early September El Sejo with more dancing, music, processions, etc.

 If you'd like to see what it looks like you can download a samples from here the first 20 pages of the Walking Guide to the Camino de Santiago